zubaer-ahammed/MUIDSI-University-of-Missouri/culture.md

 ## Group Run

-We used to jog together every Tuesday and Thursday when we were still in the office, pre-covid!
+We used to jog together every Tuesday and Thursday pre-covid!
 Check out our <a href="https://www.strava.com/clubs/vdl-running">Strava Club</a>.
+Maybe we'll get back to it sometime.

 <img class="social" src="../assets/images/social/2017_run.jpg" alt="2017 VDL Jog">